khairozzaman91/404-project-not-found/README.md

 After deleting all polygons and saving, the frontend showed no annotations.
 However, after refreshing the page, the deleted annotations were loaded again from the database.

+## Challenges Faced

+### 1. Duplicate Annotation Records

+Initially, every save operation created duplicate annotation records instead of replacing the previous ones.

+**Solution:**
+Implemented logic in the backend to remove existing annotations for the selected image before saving the updated polygons.

+---

+### 2. Empty Annotation Handling

+Deleting all polygons resulted in a validation error because an empty array was rejected.

+**Solution:**
+Updated backend validation to accept an empty polygon list while still validating required request fields.

+---

+### 3. Polygon Synchronization

+Deleting polygons from the frontend did not immediately synchronize with the backend.

+**Solution:**
+Improved state synchronization between the React canvas component and backend API by updating the polygon state before saving.

+---

+### 4. Image Management

+Added image deletion functionality.

+**Solution:**
+Implemented a Django delete endpoint that removes the image from the database and media storage.
+Related annotations are automatically removed using Django's CASCADE relationship.

 ### Root Cause

 The backend validation used: